AiJared/Cotton-Plant-Disease-Detection/README.md

-# Crop-Disease-Detection
+# Cotton-Plant-Disease-Detection
-A deep learning project for plant disease detection using tensorflow
+A deep learning project for cotton plant disease detection using tensorflow

-Given a dataset of images of healthy and diseased crops' leaves, this project classifies healthy crops and diseased crops.
-Below is an example of a healthy leaf of a crop.
+It mainly focus on the diseases which occurs only on leaves.
+However, more research is done on diseases that occur on stem, flowers buds and boll.

+The diseases identified by this model are:

+  .
+Diseases caused by aphids,

+  .
+Diseases caused by army worms,

+  .
+Bacterial Blight,

+  .
+Powdery Mildew and

+  .
+Target sport.

 ![Screenshot 2022-12-20 120546](https://user-images.githubusercontent.com/78556152/208627955-c203a0fb-e401-4eb7-99bc-32481611242a.png)